sushilduseja/trading-router-demo/README.md

 5. Compare the benchmark results

 The run script will automatically detect if you have Gradle installed and fallback to manual compilation if needed.

-## Building Manually

-If you prefer to build manually:

-Using Gradle: